 A well-qualified Pharmacy Technician must be proficient in assisting the pharmacist in medication dispensing operations and prescription preparation.
 In the pharmacy technician associates degree program, students will gain knowledge in the technical aspects of pharmaceutical techniques as well as the skills needed to professionally interact with patients.
 Technical skills specifically developed include medication dispensing, maintenance of written and computerized patient medication record, billing and insurance processes, and maintaining patient profiles.
 Students in this program will also receive a complementary curriculum of general education courses.
 Special emphasis is placed on the development of critical thinking and problem solving skills required of pharmacy technicians.
-Upon successful completion of this program, the graduate will be awarded a Health Sciences - Pharmacy Technician Associate of Science degree.
+Upon successful completion of this program, the graduate will be awarded a Health Sciences - Pharmacy Technician Associate of Science/Associate of Applied Science (Arkansas residents only) degree.
 Total Program: 1080 clock hours/61.5 semester credits.